GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

 ## Objectives

 * Set up the virtual machines
-* Install and run Puppet Master server
+* Install and run Puppet Master
 * Install Puppet Agent and request a certificate from Master
 * Sign the certificate to establish communication between the Puppet master and Puppet agent
 * Write a manifest for a simple web app and deploy it to the Puppet agent